sequencecentral/twitter-bot/README.md

    - "REDDIT_CLIENT_SECRET": the code next to **secret**

 # dependencies
-- Synchron - this library includes widgets for interacting with social media sources
+- Synchron - this library includes widgets for interacting with social media sources.
+These are in the form of 'widgets'.
 - AverageJoe - this library includes scheduling functions.
 It is parameterized on load, including the waketime, bedtime, interval and randomization.
 - BasicBot - this library includes basic functions for running bots.